In this Kodak Gold 200 review, we’ll run through whether this “everyman’s” film is for you or if you should pony up the

 Kodak Gold 200 creates high-quality images that come out crisp and clear.
 You shouldn’t get any fuzziness or blurry shots with this film.
 It’s also suitable for taking photos that you want to enlarge and print out, without the result being hazy or pixelated.

 Kodak Gold has impressive scanning potential, although there can be issues with color casts.
 As we’ve mentioned, this film tends towards heavy yellow tones in the image if you don’t get the lighting right.

 If you’re looking for a great (and well-priced scanner) then check out our best film scanner article as they include 35mm scanners too!

 You may also find that some images have a magenta colorcast.
 This can be off-putting and annoying, especially if you don’t notice it until after you’ve had your images developed.

 You might find yourself doing some heavy post-processing work on your shots if the colors are bothering you.
 Some photographers actively choose this film for its strong yellow tones.
 But if you’re not a fan, you’ll need to spend some time editing your photos.

 While many editing software programs include an Auto Color Cast Correction feature, it doesn’t seem to work well for images shot with this film.
 So, this means that you need to devote some time to manually editing the colors until you get the desired result.
 If you do have the time to do this, you can produce incredible, vibrant images.
 But if you’re short on time, this is an extra hassle to factor in.

 Film photography isn’t cheap, due to the constant need to stock up on new films.
-That’s why so many photographers appreciate the low, affordable price of the Kodak Gold.
+That’s why so many photographers appreciate the low, affordable price of Kodak Gold.

 It’s a great budget option, making film photography more accessible to a broader range of photographers, including both hobby photographers and beginners.
 We love that Kodak has found a way of allowing more people to go beyond a digital camera and try out film photography.
 There’s nothing quite like shooting on film to make you slow down and enjoy taking photos.

 Easy to Find